simirian/nvim/README.md

 it will print "scr", which means the keymap needs another marker set to use for replacement.

+### projects.lua

+The projects module lets you easily navigate to project directories.
+It exposes several useful commands all accessible through the `:Project` interface, which let you manipulate the saved and included projects as well as open them.

+Saved projects persist through restarts of vim are manually saved buy the user with the `Project add NAME` command.
+This command saves vim's current directory as a project with the given name.
+Saved projects can be forgotten with the `Project remove NAME` command, which can also remove the current project if `NAME` is not provided.

+Included projects are found as subdirectories of the include directory list.
+By default, only `~/Source/` is included.
+Every directory which is a subdirectory of an include directory will be added to the list of projects, with it's name as the project name.
+If conflicts arise, saved projects take precedence and include directories are used in random order.
+Include directories can be updated with the `Project include DIR` and `Project exclude DIR` commands.

+To open a project, it's as simple as running the `Project open NAME` command.
+This will only `:cd` to the directory associated with that project name, either the directory where you saved it from if it's a saved project or the directory where it was found if the project was included.

 ## Plugins

-This branch (`centralize`) aims to minimize dependencies at all costs.
+This configuration(`centralize`) aims to minimize dependencies at all costs.
 This means that as many plugins as possible will be gradually removed and replaces with top level `lua/*` modules.
-Current progress is tracked below, and this list will be removed once this branch is merged into main.
+Current progress is tracked below, and this list will be removed once this list is completed to a satisfactory degree.

 - [x] `nvim-contour` -> `lines`
     - [x] this dies on `:hi clear` because `nvim-web-devicons` gets cleared